Maladhar Basu

+Biography

-Maladhar Basu was born at Kulingram village of modern-day Purba Bardhaman district, Paschimbanga (West Bengal) to Bhagirath Basu and Indumati Devi.
+Maladhar Basu was born in a Bengali Kulin Kayastha family at Kulingram village of modern-day Purba Bardhaman district, Paschimbanga (West Bengal) to Bhagirath Basu and Indumati Devi.
 Maladhar Basu was a scholar of Sanskrit literature and Vaishnava theology.
 He translated the famous Sanskrit work Bhagavata into Bengali language, under the patronage of Nusrat Shah, then ruler of Bengal.

+In his Sri Krishna Vijaya, composed in Middle Bangla, Maladhar Basu focuses on the divine life of Krishna, with the tenth canto recounting Krishna’s childhood legends and his divine play with the gopis in Vrindavana.
+He was honoured by Rukunuddin Barbak Shah with the title 'Gunaraj Khan'.